-When beginning a job search, there are many things to think about and prepare.
+When beginning a job or internship search, there are many things to think about and prepare.
 If you are unsure of the career direction you would like to go, meeting with a Career Counselor in Career Development may help you focus your search.
-Determining a few specifics about your goals and criteria for future job prospects will help you find opportunities that are more relevant to your major and career field.
+Determining a few specifics about your goals and criteria for future job or internship prospects will help you find opportunities that are more relevant to your major and career field.

 Job and Internship Search Steps

 - What are your career values and how do you want them to be fulfilled in your future position?
 (Flexible schedule, advancement opportunities, professional growth, and an attractive wage)

 - In what environment would you like to work?
 (Corporate, small business, educational, non-profit, healthcare, government, etc.)

 - What population are you interested in working with or serving?
 (Children/youth, business people, educators, lawyers, healthcare providers, artists, etc.)